wangym/articles/Modularity-of-the-Java-Platform.md

 - Natively Reusable: modules are a unit of intraprocess reuse
 - Composable: modules are a unit of composition
 - Stateless: modules are stateless (*running software from a module has a state)
-- Testability: modules are a unit of testability.
+- Testability: modules are a unit of testability

 #Why modularity
 >"to tame complexity"